Keyboard Fantasies: Background and production

 The only instrumentation on Keyboard Fantasies is the Roland TR-707 (above) and Yamaha DX7 (below).

 Beverly Glenn-Copeland, born in Philadelphia but raised in Canada, worked for many years composing music for children's television, including Sesame Street.
 His songwriting and performing credits for children's shows also included Shining Time Station and Mr. Dressup, but he also released his own music in the meantime.
 This pattern was the musician's regimen for almost three decades, and he would also chant each day at home and weekly within his Buddhist group.
 It was during this prolonged period that he created Keyboard Fantasies in 1986, a time when he was living in Huntsville, Canada.
 The album was heavily inspired by the serene environment he was living in, including the surrounding woods and lakes, which he says he can "hear" in the music.
 He felt the album features an "innocence that was part of my experience at the time."
 The need to make Keyboard Fantasies was also partly born from how writing children's music restricted the musician from making "personal statements."

-Recorded at Audio-Logic Recording Studio, Huntsville, Ontario, with engineering and mixing work from Collen Veitch, Keyboard Fantasies was written on and performed entirely using a Yamaha DX7 and Roland TR-707 drum machine.
+Recorded at Audio-Logic Recording Studio, Huntsville, Ontario, with engineering and mixing work from Colleen Veitch, Keyboard Fantasies was written on and performed entirely using a Yamaha DX7 and Roland TR-707 drum machine.
 Although Glenn-Copeland had discovered computers some five years beforehand, he was "waiting for them to be able to help me with music," as he later commented.
 He felt they were finally able to do so for the production of the album.
 He said the electronic instruments gave him a pallet that he felt "was essentially for me an orchestra", saying: "It allowed me to write everything I was hearing.
 I don't just hear melody and harmony.
 I hear all kinds of other lines.
 'This is a cello part, this is for the horns.'
 It was the closest I could come and I was ecstatic and slept only three hours a night, spent all of my time in my studio going nuts."
 Glenn-Copeland later described himself as being in an "elevated state" during recording, and reflected that, upon hearing the album, "what I felt was that what I was listening to was these woods, and to my reaction to this environment."